Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Related Work

 \section{Related Work}

 \textbf{Active Learning (AL) for CNN's}.
-AL for CNN's has typically focused on the batch-mode setting due to the computational inefficiency and instability associated with single-instance updates.
+AL for CNN's has focused on the batch-mode setting due to the instability associated with single-instance updates.
 The two most successful paradigms in AL have been uncertainty sampling and diversity sampling~\cite{ash2019deep}.
-Uncertainty-based methods select instances with the highest uncertainty under the current model~\cite{gal2017deep,ducoffe2018adversarial,tong2001support,schohn2000less}, using measures such as entropy~\cite{wang2014new}, minimum classification margins~\cite{roth2006margin}, least confidence, etc. Diversity-based methods pick a set of points that are representative of the entire dataset, and optimize for diversity in a learned embedding space, via clustering, or core-set selection~\cite{sener2017active,gissin2019discriminative,sinha2019variational,geifman2017deep}.
+Uncertainty-based methods select instances with the highest uncertainty under the current model~\cite{gal2017deep,ducoffe2018adversarial,tong2001support,schohn2000less}, using measures such as entropy~\cite{wang2014new}, classification margins~\cite{roth2006margin}, or confidence.
+Diversity-based methods select instances that are representative of the entire dataset, and optimize for diversity in a learned embedding space, via clustering, or core-set selection~\cite{sener2017active,gissin2019discriminative,sinha2019variational,geifman2017deep}.

 Some approaches combine these two paradigms~\cite{ash2019deep,baram2004online,hsu2015active,zhdanov2019diverse}.
 Active Learning by Learning~\cite{hsu2015active} formulates this as a multi-armed bandit problem of selecting between coreset and uncertainty sampling at each step.
-Zhdanov et al.~\cite{zhdanov2019diverse} propose using K-Means clustering~\cite{hartigan1979algorithm} to increase batch diversity following pre-filtering based on uncertainty.
-A more recent example is BADGE~\cite{ash2019deep}, which first computes ``gradient embeddings'' on unlabeled points, and then runs a clustering scheme on these to construct diverse batches.
-In this work, we propose \method, a label acquisition algorithm that captures uncertainty and diversity, for the problem of active learning under a domain shift.
+Zhdanov et al.~\cite{zhdanov2019diverse} use K-Means clustering~\cite{hartigan1979algorithm} to increase batch diversity after pre-filtering based on uncertainty.
+More recently, BADGE~\cite{ash2019deep} runs KMeans++ on hallucinated ``gradient embeddings''.
+We propose \method, an AL method for sampling under a domain shift, that uses uncertainty-weighted clustering to select diverse and informative target instances.